lostfocus/lostfocus/README.md

 ### Hi there 👋

 I _really_ should clean out my repos, shouldn't I?
 Looks all a bit old and dusty.
-But until I do, here is [my blog](https://lostfocus.de/):
+But until I do, here is [my blog](https://lostfocus.de/) and [my linkblog](https://dominikschwind.com/links):

 ---